Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Adjacency Matrix for Undirected Graph

-In an undirected graph, edges are not related to the directions.
-In an undirected graph, if an edge exists between Vertex i and Vertex j, then the vertices can be transferred from i to j as well as j to i.
+In an undirected graph, edges lack directionality.
+Consequently, if there exists an edge connecting Vertex i and Vertex j, it implies that the vertices can be traversed in either direction—i to j or j to i.

 Let us consider an undirected graph and try to generate its adjacency matrix.